Women in the Parliament of Canada and Provincial and Territorial Legislatures

 In the territories, G. Jean Gordon was the first woman elected to the Yukon Territorial Council in 1967, serving until 1970.
 In the Northwest Territories, Lena (Elizabeth Magdalena) Pedersen was the first woman, and the first Inuit woman to be elected to the Northwest Territories Council in 1970.
 Finally, in Nunavut’s first election in 1999, Manitok Catherine Thompson was the first, and only woman among the 11 female candidates to be elected to the Nunavut Legislature.

 C. Women as Leaders in the Parliament of Canada and Provincial and Territorial Legislatures

 The Right Honourable Kim Campbell became Canada’s first female Prime Minister, serving from 25 June 1993 to 4 November 1993.
 Canada’s first female premier was Rita Margaret Johnston in British Columbia, who was chosen acting premier on 2 April 1991 and served until her party’s defeat on 17 October 1991.
 The first elected female premier was Catherine Callbeck, who was elected premier of Prince Edward Island in 1993.
-Nellie J. Cournoyea was the first Indigenous woman government leader, when she was elected premier of the Northwest Territories, in November 1991.
-As of 4 July 2018, one of Canada’s thirteen current premiers is a woman, the Honourable Rachel Notley of Alberta.
+Nellie J. Cournoyea was the first Indigenous female government leader, when she was elected premier of the Northwest Territories, in November 1991.
+As of October 2019, one of Canada’s 13 current premiers is a woman, the Honourable Caroline Cochrane of the Northwest Territories.

-[i] Linda Trimble and Manon Tremblay, “Women Politicians in Canada’s Parliament and Legislatures, 1917–2000: A Socio-demographic Profile,” Chapter 3 in Women and Electoral Politics in Canada, eds.
-Manon Tremblay and Linda Trimble, Oxford University Press, 2003.
+Manon Tremblay and Linda Trimble, “Women Politicians in Canada’s Parliament and Legislatures, 1917–2000: A Socio-demographic Profile,” Women and Electoral Politics in Canada, 2003.